Are You A MSP? Tired Of That Dumpster Fire Feeling?

 6. Create A CMMC Responsibility Matrix

 It is called many things from "customer responsibility matrix" to "cloud inheritance matrix" to "MSP inheritance matrix" to blah, blah, blah.
-The underlying concept is the same where every one of the 382 controls that make up Level 3 CMMC requirements are assigned to either the client or your organization.
+The underlying concept is the same where every one of the several hundred control objectives that make up Level 2 CMMC requirements are assigned to either the client or your organization.
 Supporting concept #5, this should be part of a contract addendum, so that it is formally documented in a contract between you and your client.

 Take this one seriously.
 This is going to be a document that a CMMC assessor is going to want to see, so it is better to create it now and have it accurately reflect the reality of your clients' CMMC roles & responsibilities for all the stakeholders involved.